rover33/github-hotel-engine/README.md

 ### Things I wish I had spend more time on.
 ```
 I wanted to spend more time also learning context so that I could easly move the data around to everywhere I needed.
 I did not get to passing the data on a single list item to a new page.
-Overall I am happy, but I want to dig deeper and learn more.
 ```